tdevlindrye/Presidential-Election-2020-Predictor/README.md

 See the final report Word document for more information about this project.

-Also see video demonstation and explaination: https://youtu.be/VIzdmK62FrU
+Also see video demonstation and explanation: https://youtu.be/VIzdmK62FrU